rssalazarr/SMART-OSF-Memo/README.md

 ![Getting started -Mind map](https://github.com/rssalazarr1/SMART-OSF/blob/main/Images/OSF%20benefits_v1.2.0.jpg)

 We extend a warm welcome as you embark on the journey of setting up your account within the Open Science Framework (OSF) platform.
-This wiki memo is tailored to assist you, whether you are a novice user or simply seeking a quick refresher.
+This memo is tailored to assist you, whether you are a novice user or simply seeking a quick refresher.
 Our aim is to make the account setup process seamless and straightforward.

 **_Navigating This Guide:_**